scribe-org/Scribe-iOS/README.md

 # Supported Languages [`⇧`](#contents) <a id="supported-languages"></a>

 The Scribe team has interest in creating keyboards for all languages of interest.
 The following table shows the supported languages and the amount of data available for each on [Wikidata](https://www.wikidata.org/).
-Based on the available data, the next languages that the Scribe team could focus on are Russian [(see queries)](https://github.com/scribe-org/Scribe-iOS/blob/main/Data/Russian/) and English (along with the `Synonym` feature).
+Based on the available data, the next languages that the Scribe team could focus on are Russian ([queries](https://github.com/scribe-org/Scribe-iOS/blob/main/Data/Russian/), [issue]()) and English (along with the `Synonym` feature).

 | Language | Nouns | Verbs | Translations\* | Prepositions† |
 | :------- | ----: | ----: | -------------: | ------------: |